ckeditor/ckeditor4/tests/plugins/easyimage/manual/progressbar.md

 	### Expected

 	* Upload progress is shown.
-	* The image is a little opaque.
+	* The image is a little transparent.

 1. Wait till the image load completes.

 	### Expected

 	* Progress indicator disappear.
-	* Image is no longer opaque.
+	* Image has its regular color.